openebs-archive/openebs-docs/README.md

 # OpenEBS-docs

-OpenEBS docs is the documentation repository for OpenEBS documentation.
+OpenEBS-docs is the documentation repository for OpenEBS documentation.
 This is using Docusaurus as a documentation framework.
 It's easy to use and write documentation using Docusaurus, which uses markdown.
 More on the Docusaurus can be found here: https://docusaurus.io/docs/en/installation.html